 There is nothing more worrying than having your dog constantly itching, scratching and uncomfortable.
 They are more prone to skin infections, ear infections and secondary yeast problems if the scratching is not kept fully under control and none of us want to see our pets in pain.

-Plant-based diets can also be made to be more beneficial to the skin barrier function (that is normally compromised in our itchy atopic pets who constantly chew and lick their paws), as they can have the addition of the purest form of EPA and DHA as Omega 3 Algae oil supplements as well as the addition of plant-based foods high in polyphenols (such as blueberries, oregano, mint and thyme) that act as anti-oxidants to benefit the skin.
+Plant-based diets can also be made to be more beneficial to the skin barrier function (that is normally compromised in our itchy atopic pets who constantly chew and lick their paws), as they can have the addition of the purest form of EPA and DHA as Omega 3 Algae oil supplements as well as the addition of plant-based foods high in polyphenols (such as blueberries and oregano, mint) that act as anti-oxidants to benefit the skin.

 It is easier to find polyphenols and Vitamin E naturally in plant-based sources rather than in commercial dry foods where they are added in as supplements rather than coming straight from the plant source.
 Anything that strengthens the important skin barrier is vital to stop your itchy pet from scratching – we feel plant-based diets offer the kindest most sustainable solution.